nick-pine/Enrichment-Service/README.md

-# Enrichment Service
+# LLM Alert Enrichment Service

-A modular Python service for enriching security alerts using LLMs (Ollama, OpenAI, etc.), designed for maintainability, scalability, and easy integration with Wazuh Indexer/OpenSearch.
+A modular Python service for enriching security alerts using LLMs (Ollama), designed for maintainability, scalability, and easy integration with Wazuh Indexer/OpenSearch.

 ## Features
 - Modular architecture for clean code and easy extension